gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 TODO: Add simplified version of D-latch: https://www.researchgate.net/profile/Sameh-Rehan/publication/249643186/figure/fig2/AS:719576593620993@1548571837599/a-shows-the-logic-symbol-used-to-identify-the-D-latch-The-operation-of-the-D-latch-is.ppm

-### JK Latch

-A JK latch is just an extension of the SR latch where the circuit is modified to remove the forbidden state `\(S = R = 1\)` and instead cause the output to toggle.

 ## Flip-Flops

+_Flip-flops_ are like latches, except their inputs are gated by an enable or clock signal which only allows transitions during particular states.
+You can further separate flip-flops into two categories:

+* Level-triggered flip-flops allow state transitions when the enable or clock signal is in a particular state (e.g. when it is `1`).
-_Flip-flops_ are like latches, except the input is only propagated to the output (i.e. transparent) for a very brief period during the transition of the clock pulse (the clock edge).
-Flip-flops can be built from two back-to-back latches, with the clock signal inverted to one of them.
+* Edge-triggered flip-flops only allow state transitions for a very brief period during the transition of the clock pulse (the clock edge).

 ### Edge Detection